Does Sector Rotation Work? 4 Stages of Sector Rotation

 Performing a Sector Analysis

 Big money circulates through different sectors.
-For example, if the news is announced that the U.S. or China is to invest heavily in green energy over the next few years, the market participants will seek to invest in this area as the companies in the energy sector will seek additional revenues because of the investments.
-So you may see a surge in investment in the sectors or ETFs (Exchange Traded Funds) that contain those types of companies; for Solar Panel Manufacturers, the ETF (Ticker: GRNSOLAR); or for Wind Energy the ETF (Ticker: GRNWIND).
+For example, suppose the news is announced that the U.S. or China will invest heavily in green energy over the next few years.
+In that case, the market participants will seek to invest in this area as the companies in the energy sector will seek additional revenues because of the investments.
+So you may see a surge in investment in the sectors or ETFs (Exchange Traded Funds) that contain those types of companies; for Solar Panel Manufacturers, the ETF (Ticker: GRNSOLAR); or for Wind Energy, the ETF (Ticker: GRNWIND).

-Investing in a sector that is experiencing a high influx of capital can be a good investment decision.
+Investing in a sector experiencing a high influx of capital can be a good investment decision.
 You need to follow this process.

 • Is the stock market moving upwards?
 Perform a market analysis.